dgg32/pyphy/README.md

 # pyphy
 Python library that interacts with NCBI taxonomy

+This is the Python implementation of the blog post http://dgg32.blogspot.com/2013/07/pyphy-wrapper-program-for-ncbi-sqlite.html

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.